Corporate Governance

 Appointing Candidates for Directors

-The appointment of directors is based on candidates possessing broad knowledge and experience required for decision-making on company management, as well as possessing the track record and insight in the fields and businesses they have experience in that are required in order to provide management oversight.
+The appointment of directors is based on candidates possessing broad knowledge and experience required for decision-making on company management, as well as possessing the track record and insight in the fields and businesses they have experience in that are required to provide management oversight.
 In addition, one-third or more of directors will be outside directors, and all of the outside directors will be independent outside directors.

 Appointing Candidates for Independent Outside Directors